aws-user-group-nz/handbook/rules.md

     According to the provisions in the Incorporated Societies Act 1908; but No distribution may be made to any Member;

-The surplus Money and Other Assets shall be donated to a well known and recognised public charity organisation.
+The surplus Money and Other Assets shall be donated to a well known and recognised New Zealand-based public charity organisation.

 ## Definitions